 Bus Rapid Transit (BRT) in dedicated lanes is the first step for implementing rapid transit on Queen Street.
 Target for implementation is 5 to 10 years - subject to funding availability and the necessary approvals in place.

 The current Züm "Priority Bus" service in the Queen Street-Highway 7 corridor offers a continuous, inter-regional connection between Downtown Brampton, Vaughan Metropolitan Centre Subway Station, and York University.

-The most popular service operated by Brampton Transit
+operated by Brampton Transit

-~19,000 boardings on a typical weekday (Fall 2017)
+typical weekday (Fall 2017)